ObikeMartins/project-jenkins/README.md

+- We will put documentation for our code here.
+- I deleted the `mark.py` file.
-we will put documentations for our code here i deleted mark.py file added a new line of code we want to create a merge conflict
+- Added a new line of code.
+- We want to create a merge conflict.